nabzali/Full-stack-CRUD-project/README.md

 - An artist can have many albums (1 to many relationship)
 - An album can have many tracks (1 to many relationship)

-There are three tabs - each corresponding to an entity of the database.
+In addition to a homepage showing database metrics, there are 3 other tabs - each corresponding to an entity of the database.
 Upon clicking on a tab, the user is presented with a view of the records within the database table plus related data, along with delete/edit/create options.

 Screenshots
 --